ziyue5/UIUC-CS-Survival-Guide/README.md

 | CS 410 | Basic Python & Basic Statistics |
 | CS 415 | Programming Intro level Class & No C++ knowledge needed & No fast computer needed (There are lab computers with super expensive hardwares)
 | CS 433 | Basic understanding of CS 233 Topics: Instruction Sets, Computer Arithmetic, Performance Assessment, Pipeline, Memory Hierarchies, I/O, Multiprocessor Architectures
+| CS 438 | Basic understanding of signals, power of signals, shannon's equation.
+(Very important for Romit's section!
+Literally 20 points about signal on the midterm at Fall 2022 and barely covered in lectures) Mastery of probabilities (poisson distribution, calculation of expectation, etc.)
 | CS 466 | Basic Python & No biology knowledge needed
 | CS 468 | No programming knowledge needed & No advertising knowledge needed